UNIVERSITY OF CHICAGO

 What are academics like at UChicago?

 UChicago has five collegiate divisions: Biological Sciences, Humanities, Physical Sciences, Social Sciences, and the New Collegiate Division (an interdisciplinary division).
 Regardless of collegiate division, UChicago students must fulfill the core curriculum requirements.
-Students have 50 majors and 40 minors to choose from, as well as 20 specializations.
+Students have more than 50 majors and 40 minors to choose from, as well as 20 specializations.
 Since UChicago operates on the quarter system, the school year moves at a faster pace than most other four-year universities.
+As most students participate in internships rather than take classes over the summer quarter, the quarter system typically ends up functioning more like a trimester system.
 This schedule challenges students to gain more knowledge during their undergraduate years.
-Fortunately, UChicago offers a lot of support to students with its many academic and career advisors to help students keep up with the demanding pace and course load.
+Fortunately, UChicago offers a lot of support to students.
+UChicago’s many academic and career advisors help students keep up with the demanding pace and course load.

 What is UChicago’s core curriculum?

 The Core is distinctive for its small, Socratic-style classes with no more than 19 students per seminar.
+While Core math and science classes may be taught as large seminars, those classes will also have mandatory small discussion sections that fit this small, discussion-based approach.
 The Core Curriculum consists of the following course requirements:

 - Two quarters of physical sciences